expo/koa-identify/README.md

 #### Identifiers
 Identifiers are created with the `crypto.randomBytes` method plus an encoding of the current time from the server setting the cookies.

-#### Explicitly setting these
+#### Explicitly setting the browser or session

-Just set the cookie using `this.cookies.set` before this middleware runs.
+If you really want to do this for some reason, just set the cookie using `this.cookies.set` before this middleware runs.

 In the future, a setter may be provided, but in general, its best to let this library take care of that for you.